-Addresses an emerging need for the management of trees in towns and cities, and the urban/wildland interface.
+This concentration addresses an emerging need for the management of trees in towns and cities, and the urban/wildland interface.
 Urban and community foresters manage trees along city streets, in municipal parks, private woodlots, and utility right-of-ways.
 Employers include federal, state, and municipal governments, private consultants, and industry.

+Wildlife Management

-Wildlife Management - Designed for students interested in careers that emphasize wildlife management within the context of multiple-use management of forest land.
+This concentration is designed for students interested in careers that emphasize wildlife management within the context of multiple-use management of forest land.
 The concentration fulfills course requirements for certification as wildlife biologists by The Wildlife Society.
 Many graduates of this concentration undertake graduate studies in wildlife biology and related areas to qualify for entry-level positions as wildlife biologists.